Why women need to get screened for colon cancer

 Why Women Need to Get Screened for Colon Cancer

 Breast cancer awareness is important, and you and your friends may be wearing pink this October to remind everyone of that.
 However, statistics show you should be wearing blue as well, to remind women how important it is to get their colon cancer screenings.
-Colon cancer is the third leading cause of cancer death and has long been thought of as a disease in older people, predominantly men.
+At Digestive Health Associates in Reno, NV, our colonoscopy doctors emphasize that colon cancer is the third leading cause of cancer death

 The first thing to understand about colon cancer symptoms is that often, they are non-existent.